mobiliabrus/tourbook/docs/2-tour.md

 When I got up, people all left.
 The hostel offered free bread and butter.

+I walked the streets around, and I found it's a large-scaled community with people who led busy lives and have no time to stop.
 The city is such a black hole, and we were squeezed into it.
+People

-People dodged amongst the seething crowds of men.
+dodged amongst the seething crowds of men. it's not the place I belong to.
 I choosed leaving.

 ## KOTA KINABALU